-The past year will long be remembered for the anxiety and economic hardship suffered by Texans and millions of other Americans affected by the pandemic.
+The previous year will be etched in our memories due to the distress and financial struggles faced by Texans and countless other Americans impacted by the pandemic.

 The U.S. death rate saw the largest jump in recorded history